Hot Chocolate Fudge Cups (No Bake, 5 Ingredients) (no bake and 5 ingredients)

 - Step 4: Add a few tablespoons of the chocolate filling to each cup.

-- Step 5: Place in the freezer for 20–30 minutes or until the filling is set.
+- Step 5: Place in the freezer for 20 to 30 minutes or until the filling is set.

 - Step 6: Top with mini marshmallows or sea salt and enjoy!